Hanns Scharff: Mosaic creation

 After immigrating to the United States following World War II, Scharff fell back upon the artistic influences and training he had acquired during his youth in Germany and began creating mosaic art and furniture products decorated with mosaics for sale within the New York City area.
 Reportedly instantly successful, he expanded his business to locations around the U.S. Now financially successful, he moved it to Los Angeles, California, less than a decade after starting it.
-His new business, Hanns Scharff Designs, did even more business in the private, public, and business realms, with each design making his name and work better known and desirable.
+His new business, Hanns Scharff Designs, did even more business in the private, public, and business realms, with each design making his name and work better known and popular.

 In 1971, Scharff invited his daughter-in-law, Monika Scharff, to study under him alongside other mosaic artists in his expanding business.
-Both Scharffs created one of the most well-known mosaics associated with Scharff's business, the five 15-foot wall mosaics telling the story of Cinderella in the Cinderella Castle at Walt Disney World in Orlando, Florida.
+Both Scharffs created one of the most well-known mosaics associated with Scharff's business, the five 15 ft wall mosaics telling the story of Cinderella in the Cinderella Castle at Walt Disney World in Orlando, Florida.

 Among the many commissions Scharff received, he and his studio created the marbled mosaic floor in the California state capitol building, the mosaic entry ramps at Disney's Epcot Center in Florida, a large outdoor building facade mosaic at Utah Tech University (formerly Dixie College) in Utah, and the mosaiced eagle floor at the University of Southern California campus, in addition to several other private homes, hotels, schools, universities, department stores, shopping malls and churches worldwide.

 In the mid-1980s, Scharff asked Monika to be his business partner, forming the new "Scharff & Scharff".
 The two Scharffs continued to work together, expanding their business, until the elder Scharff's death on September 10, 1992.
 Monika continued their business as "Scharff & Scharff" until she died in 2022.

 Impact on modern interrogation

-High-Value Interrogation Group was established in 2009 and has investigated Scharff's techniques.
-The FBI and others have now adopted the technique and research of the technique funded by the High Value Interrogation Group was published in 2015.
+The High-Value Interrogation Group was established in 2009 and has investigated Scharff's techniques.
+The FBI and others have now adopted the technique, and research of the technique funded by the High-Value Interrogation Group was published in 2015.

+A meta-analysis found that Scharff's techniques tended to elicit more new information, while also making sources see the interviewer as more knowledgeable and underestimate how much they had revealed.